ElusiveSkies/Code_Refactor/README.md

 # Code_Refractor
 First homework assignment

+Added title.
-Combined CSS codes when available.
+Combined CSS codes where reasonable.
 Removed coding that was overruled by more specific sections (i.e. classes).

+Edited CSS code in sequential order.
+Fixed link that did not move to desired section.
+Added Alt descriptions for images.

+Added notes in CSS file.

 Expected Presentation: